diffplug/matconsolectl/README.md

 ## Acknowledgements

-This has been forked from the project originally maintained on the now defunct [Google Code](https://code.google.com/p/matlabcontrol/).
+This is forked from the matlabcontrol project originally maintained on the now-defunct [Google Code](https://code.google.com/p/matlabcontrol/).
+The name was changed to ensure that we don't infringe the original project's license, but we did not change the package names, so this project is binary compatible with the original matlabcontrol.

-We have made some improvements (see the [changelog](CHANGES.md)), and will maintain this library into the future.
 This fork is in no way associated with or endorsed by any authors of the original project.
-We have attempted to make contact with them to make sure that we are conducting this fork in compliance with their wishes, but have been unable to make contact.

-Luckily, the BSD license of the original project allows us to continue development even if we are unable to contact the original authors.
+We have fixed some bugs and added some features (see the [changelog](CHANGES.md)), and we will maintain this library into the future.
+We're happy to accept pull requests](CONTRIBUTING.md) too!

 * Formatted by [spotless](https://github.com/diffplug/spotless), [as such](https://github.com/diffplug/durian-rx/blob/v1.0/build.gradle?ts=4#L70-L90).
 * Bugs found by [findbugs](http://findbugs.sourceforge.net/), [as such](https://github.com/diffplug/durian-rx/blob/v1.0/build.gradle?ts=4#L92-L116).